Whether you're a sun-worshipper or a self-tan fan, read our expert guide to safe, beautiful tanning

 The first step in how to fake tan?
 Exfoliating.
-Getting rid of all those dead skin cells is probably the most important thing you can you – the pigments in your tan will stick like glue to any rough, dry patches (the biggest offenders: knees, ankles and elbows) so get rid of them before it gets the chance.
-Next – moisturiser.
-For a smooth finish you need smooth skin, so make sure you moisturise from head to toe (again concentrating on those danger areas).
+Getting rid of all those dead skin cells is probably the most important thing you can do ? the pigments in your tan will stick like glue to any rough, dry patches (the biggest offenders are: knees, ankles and elbows).
+Next ? moisturiser.
+For a streak-free finish you need smooth skin, so make sure you moisturise from head to toe (again concentrating on those danger areas).

 Whichever you choose, when it comes to getting a natural-looking tan, a tanning mitt will help you get the even, streak-free finish you want and help you avoid getting orange fingers.
-Taking your time, rub your fake tan in even, circular motions limb-by-limb, making sure you’ve covered every inch of your skin.
-Then just sit back and leave to dry (and if possible, don’t overexert yourself for a while – the last thing you need right now is to sweat) before getting dressed – after all that hard work, you want your tan staying on your skin and off your clothes, right?
-Who needs the sun?
+Taking your time, rub your fake tan in even, circular motions limb-by-limb, making sure you?ve covered every inch of your skin.
+Then sit back and leave to dry (and if possible, don?t overexert yourself for a while ? the last thing you need is to sweat) before getting dressed.